Connecting to your PlanetScale for Postgres database

 GRANT pg_read_all_data, pg_write_all_data, pg_read_all_settings, pg_read_all_stats, pg_stat_scan_tables, pg_monitor, pg_signal_backend, pg_checkpoint, pg_maintain, pg_use_reserved_connections, pg_create_subscription TO $ALMOST_SUPERUSER_ROLENAME WITH ADMIN OPTION;

-We do not recommend connecting to your application using the default role, as you will need to take some downtime if you ever have to rotate your password.
-Instead, you should generate additional roles as needed.
+You should not connect to your database from your applications using the default role, as you will need to take some downtime if you ever have to rotate your password.
+Instead, you should create additional roles as needed.

 Connection types: Direct vs PSBouncer